maxtepkeev/python-redmine/docs/resources/checklist.rst

    :module: redminelib.managers.ResourceManager
    :noindex:

-   Creates new Checklist resource item with given fields and saves it to the Checklist plugin.
+   Creates new Checklist resource item with given fields and saves it to the Checklists plugin.

    :param int issue_id: (required).
 Issue to which checklist item belongs to.
    :param string subject: (required).
 Subject of checklist item.